 The Thai Language programme supports the mother tongue of our host country students and together with Thai Studies meets the Thai Ministry of Education approved language and culture curriculum.
 All Thai students are required by law to participate in this programme throughout their school years.
 For Thai students who are unable to participate in this programme (where Thai is not a mother tongue- often due to having lived overseas), Thai B is available upon request.
 Non-Thai secondary school students also follow a Thai-studies course.

-Spanish and Mandarin are offered as optional foreign languages (once a week) in the primary school from Grade 1 onwards.
 In Secondary School Spanish and Mandarin (Language B) are offered as a second language to non-Thai students and as a third language option for Thai students.
 Students must take a minimum of four years of instruction to be eligible to continue with Language B in the IB Diploma programme.
 Late entry into the Spanish or Mandarin programme is possible up until Grade 8.
-Students entering KIS after Grade 9 may select Spanish or Mandarin ab initio (i.e. beginner course) offered in Grade 11.
+Students entering KIS after Grade 9 may select Spanish or Mandarin ab initio (i.e. beginner course) offered in Grade 11."

 Optional Language Programmes